Ali Bahbahani and Partners

 The Critical Role of Investment Bankers

 By actively pursuing private companies and presenting them with the benefits of public listing, investment bankers can help grow Kuwait’s stock exchange.
 Public listing provides companies with not only access to capital but also a governance framework that ensures transparency and accountability.
-This framework, in turn, boosts investor confidence, leading to a more robust and stable market.
+This framework, in turn will boosts investor confidence, leading to a more robust and stable market.

 For example, Ali Alghanim Sons Automotive Company successfully raised significant funds through its IPO by partnering with investment banks that facilitated the process.
 I had the privilege of being part of the team that helped execute the successful IPO of Ali Alghanim.
 The listing has enabled the company to flourish, with profitability increasing steadily post-IPO.
 This success story should be used as a blueprint to attract more private companies to the market.